Company van and crew preparing for commercial waste collection

 This policy covers all employees, temporary staff, drivers, operatives and subcontractors engaged in waste management tasks.
 Terms used include commercial waste, meaning waste produced by businesses and institutions; rubbish removal, referring to collection and transport operations; and waste transfer, the consolidation of commercial refuse for onward processing.
 The policy supports safe and effective rubbish removal Sydenham operations without excessive local detail and is intended as a legal and operational statement of intent.

-Team briefing and role allocation for rubbish removal operations Responsibilities — The company has overall responsibility for health and safety performance.
+A young woman with shoulder-length, light brown hair and a neutral expression is holding a large blue recycling bin filled with plastic bottles, containers, and bottles of cleaning products, positioned in front of a plain blue background.
+The bin has a white recycling symbol on its side, indicating waste segregation or recycling activity.
+She is wearing a grey long-sleeve top and is gripping the bin with her right hand on the side, supporting it from below.
+The image suggests a scene related to waste collection, recycling, or rubbish removal, with a focus on plastic waste management.
+The setting appears to be indoors or a studio environment, and the overall context aligns with rubbish disposal and recycling services, such as those provided by Commercial Waste Sydenham in South East London.
+Responsibilities — The company has overall responsibility for health and safety performance.
 Managers must implement safe systems of work, ensure appropriate training and allocate resources.
 Supervisors and team leaders are responsible for day-to-day compliance, ensuring staff follow procedures for segregation, containment and vehicle loading.
 Employees must take reasonable care of their own health and safety, report hazards promptly and use provided protective equipment.
 Subcontractors engaged in commercial rubbish services are required to demonstrate competence and work to the same safety standards.

 Risk Assessment and Control Measures